Our best business current accounts

 Do I need to have a business bank account?

-While it is not a legal requirement to have a business current account for most businesses, it is highly recommended for several reasons:
+It’s not a legal requirement for most businesses to have a dedicated business bank account, but it’s highly recommended for several key reasons:

-• Keeping personal and professional finances separate makes accounting and tax reporting significantly more straightforward
+• Keeps personal and business finances separate: Separating your finances simplifies accounting and makes tax reporting far more straightforward.

-And if you run a limited company - then you are required by law to keep your company finances separate due to the fact that its a separate legal entity.
-Failure to do so can result in penalties.
+• Legal obligations for limited companies: If you run a limited company, you are legally required to keep company finances separate, as it is considered a distinct legal entity.
+Failing to do so could result in penalties.

 No. of UK’s 5.7m microbusinesses that primarily use personal current accounts for business banking[1]